jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

 which advertise that the package has a command-line script `my_script` that can be run from the `main` function in `my_package.my_script` and Python tools will ensure that these are made available when you install them into a Python environment.
 However they are a much more general mechanism which can be used for building general "plugin" capabilities for Python libraries.

 Amir Rachum has a [good blog post](https://amir.rachum.com/blog/2017/07/28/python-entry-points/) from a few years back that explains why you might use or care about entry points.
-More modern code may also use the

 Entry points used to be part of the `setuptools` library, but since Python 3.8 they are now available via the